Hungary identifies anthrax infection; sheep farm quarantined

-BUDAPEST An infection of the deadly anthrax disease has been identified in sheep at a farm in Jaszladany, a village 120 kilometres east of Budapest, the agriculture ministry said on Monday.
+BUDAPEST An infection of the deadly anthrax disease has been identified in sheep at a farm in Jaszladany, a village 120 kilometers east of Budapest, the agriculture ministry said on Monday.

 Authorities found last week that one sheep in a herd of 210 heads died of anthrax, a disease which can spread to humans.
 The farm was placed under quarantine, the ministry said in a statement.